ahtsham58/ahtsham58.github.io/_pages/about.md

 Usually, I spend my spare time in walking around natural beauty sights with a cup of coffee.
-Moreover, I enjoy reading books and articles particularly on LLMs, Generative AI, human psyschology, technology, life aspects, etc.
+Moreover, I enjoy reading books and articles particularly on generative AI, human psyschology, technology, life aspects, etc.
 </div>
 ### News

+- July 2023: I will be contibuting as an SV in ACM RecSys '23, Singapore

 - April 2023: I will be participating in CHI '23, co-organizing GPS sessions, Hamberg, Germany

 - September 2022: I will be serving as an SV for ACM RecSys 2022, Seattle, USA.

-- September 2022: Our paper "INSPIRED2: An Improved Dataset for Sociable Conversational Recommendation" will be presented in KaRS workshop at RecSys 2022.

-- September 2022: Our paper "INFACT: An Online Human Evaluation Framework for Conversational Recommendation" will be presented in KaRS workshop at RecSys 2022.